wazuh/wazuh-documentation/source/installation-guide/index.rst

 ==============================================================    =============
 Wazuh server                                                      Description
 ==============================================================    =============
-**Single-node cluster**                                           The Wazuh server single-node installation is performed on one host.
+**Single-node cluster**                                           This installation is performed on one host.
 This method is easy to maintain, requires few resources, and does not require a network load balancer.

-**Multi-node cluster**                                            The multi-node installation process involves installing several Wazuh servers on different nodes that communicate among them.
+**Multi-node cluster**                                            This process involves installing several Wazuh servers on different nodes that communicate among them.
 This kind of installation provides high availability and requires a network load balancer.
 ==============================================================    =============